 I am a Marie Skłodowska-Curie Actions Postdoctoral Fellow at the University of Lisbon’s Institute of Social Sciences (ICS) developing the REGROWTH project “How a Nation is Born: Reconstructing Four Centuries of Brazilian Economic Growth.”

-Previous to ICS, I was a research affiliate at the University of Brasilia’s Department of Economics and an advisor at the Research Department of the Federal Labor Prosecution Office (MPT) in Brazil and at SmartLab, a joint initiative of the MPT with the International Labor Organization.
+Previous to ICS, I was an advisor to the chief prosecutor of the Research Department at the Federal Labor Prosecution Office (MPT) in Brazil and an economist at SmartLab, a joint initiative of the MPT with the International Labor Organization, and a research affiliate at the University of Brasilia’s Department of Economics.